All About Us

 Three Score Plus is not for profit, it was designed for – and by – Pensioners in Waiting.
 Three Score Plus has emerged through necessity.

 When it became obvious that so many people were massively impacted with the news that their state pension age (SPA) wasn’t what they thought, Involving Communities set about designing a project to address the issues the women born in the 1950s were facing.
+We have since extended the aims to include men, so they can plan for their retirement too.

 Community Involvement Project